COMBINE-lab/salmon/README.md

 ### Pre-computed decoy transcriptomes

-Below, you can find download some pre-processed transcriptomes for common species (if you have a particular species or a particular annotation request, let us know).
+[Here](http://bit.ly/30yn3FJ), you can find download some pre-processed transcriptomes for common species (if you have a particular species or a particular annotation request, let us know).
 You can easily build your own decoy-enhanced transcriptome using the the `genereateDecoyTranscriptome.sh` script from the [SalmonTools](https://github.com/COMBINE-lab/SalmonTools) repository.
 However, we are providing these for convenience.
-[Here](http://bit.ly/30yn3FJ), you can simply download the relevant file according to the species and unzip the archive with `tar xzvf`.
+You can simply download the relevant file according to the species and unzip the archive with `tar xzvf`.
 Each decompressed directory contains a `gentrome.fa` file and `decoys.txt` file that can be provided to `salmon` as:

 ```
 $ salmon index -t gentrome.fa -d decoys.txt -i combined_index